Romana-Afroz/tourism-website-clientside/README.md

 # tour-planner-website
 This is my live site link [tour-planner-website](https://travel-planner-website.web.app/)
-* I Create this website using React,CSS,html,firebase,mongodb .
-* This React website used only for Assaignment purpose
+* It's a MERN project and a website for travel agency.
-* This website actually For programmers & Leaners
+# Technologies:
+ React hook form, Bootstrap, React JS, React router, Firebase authentication, CSS, Node JS, Express JS, MongoDB, Heroku, Firebase Hosting
+# Features:
+* CRUD operations are implemented
+* This project is about travel offer provider service.
+* This is a digital platform for any people find tour place easily.
+* A user can book any service if he/she login.
+User can see all orders data
+* Mobile friendly layout (responsive)
+* Authentication
+* Dynamic Route

 # How to use
-setp 1: clone the repository
+*step 1: clone the repository
-setp 2: run : npm install (to install all the packages required) step 3: run : npm start (by default it will run on http://localhost:3000/) setp 4: make your dream project.
+*step 2: run : npm install (to install all the packages required) *step 3: run : npm start (by default it will run on http://localhost:3000/) *step 4: make your dream project.
 # Author
 Romana Afroz
 IUBAT(CSE)